Hack23/cia-compliance-manager/docs/SECURITY_LEVEL_STANDARDIZATION.md

 When creating new widgets that deal with security levels:

-1. Use the `WithSecurityLevelProps` interface for props
+1. Use the `SecurityWidgetProps` type from `types/widget-props.ts` for props
-2. Apply the `withSecurityLevelState` HOC for state management
+2. Apply the `withSecurityLevelState` HOC for state management or use the `useSecurityLevelSync` hook
 3. Use the standardized components like `SecurityLevelBadge` for UI representation
 4. Ensure proper prop drilling of all security levels, not just the primary one for the widget
+5. Always handle prop changes correctly by synchronizing local state